Average Scores of MCAT

 MCAT Average Scores Accepted by Top Medical Schools

 The MCAT (Medical College Admission Test) is a test to ascertain the suitability of a candidate for the colleges of Medicine.
-The MCAT is a standardised test that has four sections.
-The questions of the MCAT are multiple-choice questions that are designed to assess the aptitude and ability of a candidate aiming for medical school admissions.
+It is a standardised test that has four sections.
+The questions of the test are multiple-choice questions that are designed to assess the aptitude and ability of a candidate aiming for medical school admissions.
 The test is designed mainly for the medical schools of the United States and the governing body or the administrator of the test is the AAMC i.e. the Association of American Medical Colleges.
 There are various expectations of different medical schools from the candidates taking the MCAT.
-Before a candidate understands these score requirements, they should know how MCAT average scores are calculated and, what do they mean.
+Before a candidate understands these score requirements, they should know how average scores of the test are calculated and, what do they mean.

 The following are a few details of the MCAT scores: